Taylor Swift shows up for third Chiefs game, second at Arrowhead

 The world-renowned pop star was once again seen sitting in a box suite along with Chiefs tight end Travis Kelce’s mother, Donna Kelce.

-This comes a day before her new concert film “Taylor Swift – The Eras Tour” hits theaters Friday.
+It came as her new concert film “Taylor Swift – The Eras Tour” hit theaters.

 Swift first appeared at the Chiefs’ Week 3 matchup against the Chicago Bears after being invited to a game at Arrowhead by Chiefs tight end Travis Kelce.